definability/pattern-recognition-server/README.rst

   where ``answers`` is the array with the right answers to the problem ``[step]``.
-  Web UI should show the animation here, if you pause the application before going to the next step.
+  Web UI should show the animation here if you pause the application before going to the next step.
 - If there are more problems left to solve
   (``[step]`` is less than ``[totalSteps]``),